robboz4/My-Garage/README.md

 using either a mobile or desktop browser platform (e.g., like an iPhone or a Windows PC).

-There are many versions of internet garage door monitors on the web, and commercial door operner manufcatures have released their own.
+There are many versions of internet garage door monitors on the web, and commercial door opener manufactures have released their own.
 This is Tom and Dave's version.
-The code has been deployed on a Raspberry Pi3 and Pi0 hardware with 1 and 3 monitored doors.
+The code has been deployed on a Raspberry Pi3 and Pi0 model hardware with 1 and 3 monitored doors.
 There is a monitor program that can be configured with my-garage to give email and/or sms messages.
-Check the  (<a href="https://github.com/robboz4/My-Garage/wiki"> wiki</a>) for more details about the implemntation knows as PiGMi.
+Check the <a href="https://github.com/robboz4/My-Garage/wiki"> wiki</a> for more details about the implementation called PiGMi.